 Many banks and financial institutions allow you to open TFSA brokerage accounts where you can purchase stocks, ETFs, mutual funds and other equities and commodities.
 You can have as many TFSA accounts as you want as long as you don’t exceed the annual contribution limits.
 That means you can have a TFSA GIC, a TFSA high interest account, and TFSA brokerages at various financial institutions.
 TFSA is simply a type of an account, not a financial product in itself.

-One place to open an online, DIY TFSA brokerage account is through TD Direct Investing, the second largest bank in Canada.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+One place to open an online, DIY TFSA brokerage account is through TD Direct Investing, the second largest bank in Canada.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 A TFSA is a flexible tax-sheltered account that allows you to contribute up to $6,000 a year of after-tax dollars.
 The contribution room is cumulative and revolving.
 That means you can withdraw funds this year, and next year you can recontribute that same amounts of funds.
 If you turned 18 by 2009 and have never contributed, then in 2021 you should have a contribution room of $75,500.